Fuel the Heat with Southern Maine Renewable Fuels

 Wells: Wednesday, 9:00-4:00, Saturday 9:00-Noon.
 Friday by appointment only.

 Please call 892-3702 to confirm availability before traveling to either location.
 Order form availability does not guarantee in-house product availability.
 There may be occasions upon your visit that we have certain brands of fuel in our inventory that are not available for customer pick-up.
 That fuel is allocated to customers already in the 4-6 week home delivery queue.
 Thus, it is important that you call in advance to confirm product availability!

 Please do not submit an online order if you plan to pick-up your product from either our Wells or Windham location.

 Home Delivery Update.

-Jim will call a few days in advance of your home delivery to confirm order totals as well as a delivery time window.
+Jim will call in advance of your home delivery to confirm order totals as well as coordinating a delivery time window.